domadn1/project-catalog/README.md

 As the application using Google SignIn for authentication you should have Google Account for developer login.

 You will required to create Google API console project and client id to make this application sign in through google.
-For information on how to configure project, access this doc [Google SignIn](https://developers.google.com/identity/sign-in/web/sign-in "Google SignIn configuration")
+For information on how to configure project, access this doc [Google SignIn](https://developers.google.com/identity/sign-in/web/sign-in "Google SignIn configuration") or follow step1 from [Google SignIn Web](https://developers.google.com/identity/sign-in/web/server-side-flow).

-Set application for using sign in feature and on the left side bar, under APIs and Services, access credential
+Set application for using sign in feature and on the left side bar, under APIs and Services, access credential.

 ```
 * In OAuth Consent screen: